portworx/px-docs/enterprise/lighthouse-new.md

        portworx/lh-php:0188f24
 ```

-Visit *http://{IP_ADDRESS}:login* in the browser and login with admin/Password1
+Visit *http://{IP_ADDRESS}:login* in the browser and login with `admin/Password1`

-## Add PX cluster to lighthouse
+## Adding a PX cluster

-Any cluster running master code can be added to new lighthouse.
-It will use IP of one of the PX nodes as endpoint.
+To add a PX cluster to Lighthouse, you will need the IP address (known as a `cluster endpoint`) of any one of the nodes in that cluster.
+Lighthouse will connect to that node and configure itself to monitor that cluster.

 After your first login, go to 'click here to add a Cluster to Light House' -> Add cluster endpoint -> Verify.
-This should automatically fill Cluster name and UUID.
+This should automatically fill in the cluster name and UUID.
 Once verified, click on attach.

 ![Lighthouse add new cluster](/images/lh-new-add-cluster.png){:width="1796px" height="600px"}